THE PRINCIPLES AND PEDAGOGY OF THE REGGIO EMILIA PRESCHOOL FINDINGS ON WHAT PROMOTES SUCCESSFUL LEARNING IN YOUNG CHILDREN

 Even the thousand-mile journey starts with one first step

 In Reggio Emilia, professional learning is seen as both a right and a responsibility.
 The pedagogy is complex, but everyone working in the schools is supported to learn how things are done.
-When educators work together to understand the principles underlying and guiding projects within the centres they develop a shared language and a shared understanding that brings alignment and clarity of ideas.
+When educators work together to understand the principles underlying and guiding projects within the centres, they develop a shared language and understanding that brings alignment and clarity of ideas.

-The atelieristas were introduced to the centres as a disruptive influence, or ‘sand in the machinery’ to take learning in innovative directions in concert with children’s curiosity and inventiveness.
-These specialised art educators do not teach the children to create art but work with them to create art as a means to support and extend learning.
+The atelieristas were introduced to the centres as a disruptive influence, or ‘sand in the machinery’, to take learning in innovative directions in concert with children’s curiosity and inventiveness.
+These specialised art educators do not teach the children to create art but work with them to create art to support and extend learning.
 Besides in-house professional development, Reggio Children partners with networks and organises international study tours.
-In Australia, we have our own Reggio Emilia Australian Information Exchange (REAIE).
-There are annual delegations travelling to Reggio Emilia each year to attend study tours and advanced courses at the Loris Malaguzzi Centre.
+We have Reggio Emilia Australian Information Exchange (REAIE) in Australia.
+Annual delegations travel to Reggio Emilia each year to attend study tours and advanced courses at the Loris Malaguzzi Centre.

 How does this professional learning link with neuroscience?